 Signs of autism may surface as early as when a child is 14 to 18 weeks old.
 By commencing early intensive behavioral intervention (EIBI) therapy, many of the symptoms may be considerably reduced.
 It also helps child with ASD to develop the cognitive and social skills appropriate to their age.
 If you’re worried that your child may be experiencing behavioral difficulties, contact Journey ABA for our applied behavioral analysis programs.

 EIBI therapy can also prevent children from developing challenging behaviors later on.
 It even prepares them for other environments, such as school.
-If you’re looking for an early intensive behavioral intervention program in Boston, MA, contact us at 844.222.4513 to learn more.
+If you’re looking for an early intensive behavioral intervention program in Massachusetts or Florida, contact us at 844.222.4513 to learn more.

 What Is Early Intensive Behavioral Intervention (EIBI)?